 Is it possible that there is no right hand rule in nature and no corresponding directionally oriented magnetic field?
-In our two particle system, it really doesn’t matter what is happening in T3S (Euclidean time and space) anywhere other than at the locations of our two point charges A and B. There is no ontological meaning to either electric field or magnetic field at locations in T3S where there is no point charge present.
-However it is helpful from the perspective of understanding to imagine the vector E and B fields throught T3S.
+In our two particle system, it really doesn’t matter what is happening in absolute time and space anywhere other than at the locations of our two point charges A and B. There is no ontological meaning to either electric field or magnetic field at locations in absolute time and space where there is no point charge present.
+However it is helpful from the perspective of understanding to imagine the vector E and B fields throught absolute time and space.
 The question becomes whether the imagination of science with respect to the B field is flawed.

 What if the B field direction is simply the normal field to the gradient of the E field?
 What if two applications of the right hand rule simply helps us find that the direction of B, but that the science imagination of B as circling around a moving point charge is false?